 Orientation on Facebook Live

 We hosted two Facebook Live events for First-Year and Transfer admits providing an overview of UC Davis Orientation and answer some common questions.
 Missed them?
 Want to watch them again?
+Please note that some changes have occurred since the filming of these videos.
+Please refer to our website for the most up to date information.
 Check them out here:

 Aggie 101 Questions

 - 1. Why can’t I access Aggie 101?

 - Double check your launch date to make sure Aggie 101 is available to you at this time.
 The launch date for Transfer admits is June 1 which is after the launch date for First Year Students.
 You will need to complete your computing account in order to access Aggie 101.

 - 2. My “Embracing Aggie Diversity” link isn’t working.

 - You must activate your UC Davis email before accessing Embracing Aggie Diversity.
 Check the status of your UC Davis email and Kerberos account here: https://fullaccount.ucdavis.edu